How To Unblur a Photo or Image

 As you select parts of the image to sharpen, GIMP automatically does its work.
 You should see the image dynamically sharpen as you move your mouse.

-GIMP is quite effective at unblurring images and works well.
+GIMP is quite effective at unblurring images.

 Unblur a picture using Paint.net